Menstrual Hygiene Day

 Hygiene facilities, such as hand-washing stations or disposal units for sanitary products, must be safe to use and easy to clean.
 Sanitation facilities must ensure access to safe water for hand washing, menstrual hygiene, and anal and genital cleansing.
 They must also include mechanisms for the hygienic disposal of menstrual products and nappies.

 Hygiene facilities must be private, and not shared with men.
-Stigmatisation of menstruation should not stop women from being able to obtain sanitary products, or attend school or work.
+Stigmatization of menstruation should not stop women from being able to obtain sanitary products, or attend school or work.

 Sanitation facilities that are private and appropriate for menstrual hygiene needs are a key factor in ensuring dignity of women and girls.